Top Causes of car breakdowns

 4. Engine problems

-Engine problems are usually caused by a lack of maintenance, so if you’ve been neglecting your car’s oil changes and tune-ups, it’s probably not shocking to hear that this is one of the most common causes for car breakdowns.
+Engine problems are usually caused by a lack of maintenance, so if you’ve been neglecting your car’s oil changes and tune-ups, it’s probably not shocking to hear that this is one of the most common causes of car breakdowns.

 If your engine starts making strange noises or sputtering, pull into a gas station as soon as possible.
 You’ll need a professional to look at it if the problem’s too bad or you can’t figure out what’s going on.